 In 2010 a multi-species individual fishing quota (IFQ) system was implemented for the commercial grouper and tilefish fisheries (Reef Fish Amendment 29, GMFMC.
 2008a).
 Multi-species IFQ program participants benefit from the creation of catch quota balancing measures such as multi-use shares which help participants respond to temporal fluctuations (e.g., recruitment pulses) and geographical variations (e.g., different areas of the Gulf) in gag and red grouper abundance.
 To account for varying gag to red grouper ratios, at the beginning of each fishing year a percentage of the gag and red grouper allocations are designated as multi-use allocation, valid for harvesting either red or gag grouper.
-Amendment 29 established that 4 percent of red grouper and gag annual catch limits expected to be implemented in this amendment, it is possible that the use of multi-use allocation could result in commercial harvest of red grouper or gag exceeding its sector allocation.
+Amendment 29 established that 4 percent of red grouper allocation and 8 percent of gag allocation be converted to multi-use.
+However, under the reduced red grouper and gag annual catch limits expected to be implemented in this amendment, it is possible that the use of multi-use allocation could result in commercial harvest of red grouper or gag exceeding its sector allocation.
 To prevent this from happening, adjustments need to be made to the provision for multi-use allocation in the grouper individual fishing quota system.